-- 8. Type in "http" (without the quotes, and in lower case all protocol names are in lower case in Wireshark) into the display filter specification window at the top of the main Wireshark window.
+- 8. Type in "http" (without the quotes, and in lower case all protocol names are lowercase in Wireshark) into the display filter specification window at the top of the main Wireshark window.
 Then select Apply (to the right of where you entered "http").
-This will cause only HTTP message to be displayed in the packet-listing window. - 9.
+This will cause only HTTP messages to be displayed in the packet-listing window. - 9.
 Find the HTTP GET message that was sent from your computer to the gaia.cs.umass.edu HTTP server.
 (Look for an HTTP GET message in the "listing of captured packets" portion of the Wireshark window (see Figure 3) that shows "GET" followed by the gaia.cs.umass.edu URL that you entered.
-When you select the HTTP GET message, the Ethernet frame, IP datagram, TCP segment, and HTTP message header information will be displayed in the packet-header window2.
+When you select the HTTP GET message, the Ethernet frame, IP datagram, TCP segment, and HTTP message header information will be displayed in the packet-header window3.
 By clicking on '+' and '-' right-pointing and down-pointing arrowheads to the left side of the packet details window, minimize the amount of Frame, Ethernet, Internet Protocol, and Transmission Control Protocol information displayed.
 Maximize the amount information displayed about the HTTP protocol.
 Your Wireshark display should now look roughly as shown in Figure 5.
-(Note, in particular, the minimized amount of protocol information for all protocols except HTTP, and the maximized amount of protocol information for HTTP in the packet-header window).

-10. Exit Wireshark
+(Note, in particular, the minimized amount of protocol information for all protocols except HTTP, and the maximized amount of protocol information for HTTP in the packet-header window). - 10.
+Answer the questions on the last page. - 11.
+Exit Wireshark